davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-27-kona-diaries-2015-race-day-run.md

 Heading along Ali'i I found myself running alongside a chap called Doug.
 He said to me that he remembered me from two years ago and that I knew Steve and Mary.

-In my usual (who the heck are you) way I politely said something like, "er, yes, perhaps I do know rememberbut I just can't place them right now.
+In my usual (who the heck are you) way I politely said something like, "er, yes, perhaps I do know remember but I just can't place them right now.
 You see, like yourself I'm a little busy at the moment."

 We chatted, it turned out that I did know the people he was referring to (met them in Kona two years ago) and we found ourselves jogging and chatting together.

 He asked if I fancied some company during the run.
 I was fine with this as I wasn't racing for a time (I just wanted to finish), and anything to help get through the next few hours sounded like a fine idea.

 Approximately every mile during the marathon there's an aid station.
 Consisting of sponges, water, ice, sports drink, energy gels, red bull, coke and the same again in reverse.
-Later in the evening there was hot soup available in addition to everything previouslylisted.
+Later in the evening there was hot soup available in addition to everything previously listed.
 It's a pretty good spread and one that I wanted to make the most of!

 In an Ironman I find that the swim seems to take forever and is never ending.
 Probably because I'm not a very good swimmer and don't train enough for it.